cdimascio/generator-express-no-stress/README.md

         - name: id
           in: path
           required: true
-          description: The id of the entity to retrieve
+          description: The id of the example to retrieve
           type: integer
       responses:
         200:
           description: Return the example with the specified id
         404:
-          description: Example not
+          description: Example not found

   /spec:
     get: